Chapter 5:

 “Still?!
 Why’s she still going?”

-“We had a pretty…traumatic experience…” Any awkward back and forth between Vernon and Nicolaus filled everyone with dread, expecting another inevitable argument.
+“We had a pretty…traumatic experience.”
+Any awkward back and forth between Vernon and Nicolaus filled everyone with dread, fearing an argument.
 Whilst sneering, Nicolaus noticed Vernon’s suit.
 The young Italian American man had changed from his work attire into an expensive looking set of clothes.
 “Going somewhere after this…?”

 Vernon sighed.
 “Let’s just get back to practicing.”
 He trailed off, mumbling something under his breath while Nicolaus flipped off Vernon from behind.